 CVCD began phasing out Malathion which has historically been applied by a truck mounted ULV sprayer.
 Malathion (or other pesticide with similar mode of action) will only be used to control the potential of resistance within the mosquitoes of the District and will not be used as a sole adulticide.
 In 2014, TRMVC introduced the use of Aqualuer® 20-20, a permethrin based adulticide which is diluted with water and is formulated with a botanical, cold-pressed orange oils rather than petroleum products.
-Due to PBO supply issues, Aqualuer became unavailable mid-summer.
-It is un-known if it will be available for 2022, but the contractor is investigating alternatives.
-The ULV sprayer was calibrated to ensure proper pesticide amounts were applied along with droplet sizes, monthly.
+Due to PBO supply issues, Aqualuer became unavailable mid-summer 2022.
+In 2023, limited supply of Aqualuer 20-20 was available, however by the end of the summer, supply was no longer available.
+In 2023, TRMVC will be using a suitable alternative, AquaReslin, which contains the same active ingredients.
+The ULV sprayer was calibrated to ensure proper pesticide amounts were applied along with droplet sizes, monthly using both magnesium oxide slides and our DC-IV.

-During the 2021 mosquito season, TRMVC treated approximately 1,549.13 acres for the control of larval and adult mosquitoes.
-No malathion was used in 2021.
-This was a significant increase in applications, directly related to the increase in customer service requests.
+During the 2022 mosquito season, TRMVC treated approximately 2,653.23 acres for the control of larval and adult mosquitoes.
+No malathion was used in 2022.
+This was a significant increase in applications, directly related to the increase in customer service in the Collier Memorial State Park area, after the park was closed for 2 years.